If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Adult ADHD Test — methodology & provenance

 How the LifeByLogic Adult ADHD Test was built.
-Instrument selection, the 18-item ASRS-v1.1 with DSM-5 mapping, scoring algorithm, severity-band derivation, archetype matching specification, validation evidence, and limitations.
+The 20-item, three-domain LBL-original inventory, the construct foundation, scoring algorithm, severity-band derivation, the seven-archetype matching specification, validation roadmap, and limitations.

 Developed by Abiot Y. Derbie, PhD — cognitive neuroscientist & founder.
-Reviewed by Eskezeia Y. Dessie, PhD — clinical reviewer.
+Reviewed by Eskezeia Y. Dessie, PhD and Armin Allahverdy, PhD.
 Browser-local.
 Nothing transmitted.
 No accounts.
 Source-cited methodology.

 Section 1 of 12